morete/kubevirt-basics-training/content/en/docs/monitoring/_index.md

 title: "Monitoring"
 weight: 8
 labfoldernumber: "08"
-sectionnumber: 8
 description: >
-  Monitoring KubeVirt Components and virtual machines.
+  Monitoring KubeVirt components and virtual machines
 ---

 In this section we will learn how to monitor the KubeVirt components and virtual machines.

-## Lab Goals
+## Lab goals

-* Learn the different aspects of monitoring the KubeVirt components.
+* Learn the different aspects of monitoring KubeVirt components
-* Understand and explore the existing prometheus metrics.
+* Understand and explore the existing Prometheus metrics
-* Integrate the metrics of a virtual machine into a prometheus stack.
+* Integrate a virtual machine's metrics into a Prometheus stack